Skip over main navigation

 Watch our specialist dietitian recordings on diets in EoE and how to manage them.

-• Children and teen diets in EoE
+• Children and Teen Diets in EoE

 Dilatation

-to stay up to date with the latest information, updates and opportunities for patients and healthcare professionals:
+Read up on the latest research in EoE treatments, and register with us to stay up to date with the latest information, updates and opportunities for patients and healthcare professionals:

 Learn more about EoE treatment and research news

-Last Updated 18/4/22
+Last Updated 14/12/25

 Published: 10th April, 2021